 At Web Integrations we began the project ‘off grid’ with the creation of a brand for the project which included the Saving Energy Aberdeen logo and brand guidelines.

-Then we charged on to create a website which would assemble the definitive guide to how to retrofit a property and provide comprehensive information for different types of dwellings from bungalows to blocks of flats.
+Then we charged on to design a website which would assemble the definitive guide to how to retrofit a property and provide comprehensive information for different types of dwellings from bungalows to blocks of flats.

 A unique feature of our work was developing a ‘quick scan tool’ - a powerful mechanism for allowing homeowners to navigate through a series of questions to identify the specific efficiency measures that individual can take.